 Micah 1:4 “The mountains will melt beneath Him, and the valleys will split apart, like wax before the fire, like water cascading down a slope.”

-The reality of it, you either are refined by the fire of the Spirit now, or you will be caught up in the fire of Hell below.
-It really is your choice.
-There is a consequence to sin and it will be dealt with before a Just and Holy God.
+The reality is, you will either be refined by the fire of the Spirit now, or you will be caught up in the fire of Hell below—It’s your choice.
+There is a consequence to sin before a Just and Holy God.

 We have an advocate…Jesus has saved us from this judgement if we will only be made Holy by Him.
 His refining fire will purify the hearts of all who believe and they will be made Holy before Him.

 1 Corinthians 3:12-15 “Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, straw, each one’s work will become clear; for the Day will declare it, because it will be revealed by fire; and the fire will test each one’s work, of what sort it is.
 If anyone’s work which he has built on it endures, he will receive a reward.
 If anyone’s work is burned, he will suffer loss; but he himself will be saved, yet so as through fire.”